KDE/digikam-doc/setup_application/miscs_settings.rst

     The Splash Screen Visible at Startup of a digiKam Session

-With the **Use native file dialogs from system** setting, you can switch from the basic (but universal) open-file dialog included in the application to the more powerful open-file dialog provided by the desktop.
+The **Use native file dialogs from system** option switches from the basic (but universal) open-file dialog included in the application to the more powerful open-file dialog provided by the operating system.

 +-------------------------------------------------------+------------------------------------------------------+
 |    .. figure:: images/setup_openfile_basic.webp       |    .. figure:: images/setup_openfile_native.webp     |